ACLU Letter To Senator Leahy and Senator Specter Regarding Reporters' Shield Legislation

 For a more comprehensive review of the need for a reporters’ shield law, see “Publish and Perish: The Need for a Federal Reporters’ Shield Law,” ACLU, 2007, at: /pdfs/freespeech/publishperish_20070314.pdf

 Thirty-one states have adopted a reporters’ privilege through statute.
 Eighteen states have recognized some form of reporters’ privilege through common-law interpretation.
+Wyoming is the only state that has not recognized a reporters’ privilege in any form.

 This is not inconceivable, since the Administration already uses “state secrets” to shut down litigation against its warrantless wiretapping program.